PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-18 06:00:39
+Last updated: 2024-04-18 06:01:11
-Random Quote: Tony Stark: "Lieutenant Killmonger?
-What is that?
-German?"
-Killmonger: "A nickname."
-Tony Stark: "That's clearly a good fit." - Killmonger
+Random Quote: In my body, where the shame gland should be, there is a second awesome gland.
+True story! - Barney Stinson